purin-san/cinnamon-latte-setup/README.md

 8. **Add Necessary Widgets**

-> Some may already be installed by default, check your widget menu if they're all there before continuing with step 9
+> Some may already be installed by default, check your widget menu if they're all there before continuing with Step 9.

 - Right-click the Latte dock → **Add Widgets**
 - Click the star icon to **Get New Widgets**